Japan Agreement and foreign pension information 106-04038000

 Description |

-Payments covered + Read more ...
+Payments covered under the Agreement + Read more ...
 For Australia, the Agreement with Japan (Article 2.1) covers:

-Samples of forms, foreign documents and translations are available through the International Programme Homepage.
-In Australia: + Read more ...
-Claims for Australian payments under agreements use the same methods and processes as domestic claims.
-See Claims for Australian payments under International Agreements.
-In Japan: + Read more ...
-Forms to claim an Australian payment in Japan can be obtained by contacting the Japanese authorities or International Services (CIS).
-Forms can also be downloaded from the Services Australia website.
-See the Resources page for a link.
-Forms required: For all payments:
+See Agreement Country Document Catalogue (ACDC) for samples of forms, foreign documents and translations.
+In Australia + Read more ...
+Claims for Australian payments under International Agreements use the same methods and processes as domestic claims.
+In Japan + Read more ...
+Forms to claim an Australian payment in Japan can be obtained by:

 Lodgement rules and start day |

-All claims for Australian payments under social security agreements are assessed by International Services (CIS).
-See Claims for Australian payments under International Agreements).
+All claims for Australian payments under International Agreements are assessed by Centrelink International Services (CIS).
 Residence rules for claims + Read more ...
 If a person is not an Australian resident and in Australia on the date the claim is made, they may use the Agreement to meet the residence rules for claims if, on that date, they are:

 Qualification/Totalisation |